unicef/rhizome/docs/development/initialize.md

   \q
   python manage.py syncdb
   ```
-  create a user name and password when prompted. dont forget it!
-  now we can run the server! congrats! this is the command for that:
+  Create a user name and password when prompted. dont forget it!
+Now we can run the server! congrats!
+This is the command for that:
   ```
   python manage.py runserver --nothreading
   ```
   - Node/Gulp configuration

-  there is a version 6 but currently we are using:
+  There is a version 6 but currently we are using:
   ```
   curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -
   sudo apt-get install -y nodejs